 - In a care home

-The National Institute for Health and Clinical Excellence (NICE) produced guidelines in 2004, which set out the care that should be given to people who are dying.
+The National Institute for Health and Care Excellence (NICE) produced guidelines in 2004, which set out the care that should be given to people who are dying.
 These guidelines are available on the NICE website.
 They also produce information for the public about the supportive and palliative care guidelines.

 Many people get to know hospital staff very well if they have stayed in a particular ward during their treatment.
-Long lasting friendships can develop, which can be very comforting for many people.
+Strong relationships can develop, which can be very comforting for many people.
 So it is natural that you may want to go back to the same ward each time you are admitted to hospital.
 But it may not be possible to choose to die on this ward.
 The ward may be busy, and so the staff may not be able to give you the care that you need when you are dying.

 Some cancer hospitals have a palliative care ward.
 The staff there specialise in

 These wards are often quieter and more peaceful than the busy treatment wards you may be used to.
 The staff will be able to look after you and your family in the way you would like.
 These wards aim to have an environment more like home and may have available

 You are usually able to bring in your own duvet, pillows and other personal belongings to make you feel comfortable.

 On a palliative care ward you will have access to